Interim Executive Director & Program Director

 Manager, Online Presence

-Alexandra has more than 15 years of experience in emerging technology.
-From building websites to accompany college texts to developing online testing and training, she has seen the positive application of technology-based tools.
+Alexandra has more than 14 years of experience in the adoption field, 11 of which have been with the Center.
+She loves spreading the word about the children in care far and wide.
 She leads and manages all of the Center’s web-based initiatives.
 Alexandra holds a BS in physics from the University of Rhode Island, an MS in communications from Drexel University and an MBA in sustainable business from Green Mountain College.